HEALTH, SAFETY, QUALITY & ENVIRONMENT

 JCA encourages contractors to use their own format and our health and safety manager will provide guidance and advice where necessary to improve the format without completely changing the original style.
 Specialist contractors are required to present site and task specific documents and operatives are required to sign both risk assessment and method statement to show they have read and understood the control measures and safe systems of work put in place by their company.

-JCA maintains appropriate records and these are closely monitored by our HSQE manager to ensure that trends do not develop.
+JCA maintains appropriate records and these are closely monitored by our HSQE team and JCA management to ensure that trends do not develop.